 Arabic is is the fifth most commonly spoken native language in the world, with about 230 million people speaking it as their first language.
 Arabic studies students at the Asia Institute will learn not only about reading, writing and speaking in Arabic, but also living and interacting in the 'Arab way'.

-Arabic is the fifth most spoken native language in the world, with about 230 million people speaking it as their first language.
-Australia has a sizeable Arabic-speaking community.
+Arabic is currently the 5th most commonly spoken native language in the world, with about 230 million people speaking it as their first language.
+Australia itself has a sizeable Arabic-speaking community.

-The Arab World comprises 22 countries, all members of the Arab League, covering a total area of 13,130,695km2 across the Middle East and North Africa, with a total population estimated around 350 million, comprising many different ethnic groups of diverse cultural backgrounds.
+The Arab world comprises 22 countries, all members of the Arab League, covering a total area of 13,130,695km2 across the Middle East and North Africa, with a total population estimated around 350 million comprising many different ethnic groups of diverse cultural backgrounds.
 Arabic is also the liturgical language of Islam studied by many millions of non-Arab Muslims around the world.
-Due to its advantageous geographical position, rich cultural heritage, abundant natural resources, dynamic economy and rapid development, the Arab World has acquired great economic, political and cultural significance in the world.
+Due to its advantageous geographical position, rich cultural heritage, abundant natural resources, dynamic economy and rapid development, the Arab world has acquired great economic, political and cultural significance in the world.
 For these reasons, Arabic is an official language of the United Nations, the Arab League, the African Union and the Organisation of Islamic Cooperation.

-The Arabic Studies program of the Asia Institute offers its students an integrated way of studying the Arabic language and aspects of Arab culture, and of learning not only reading, writing and speaking in Arabic but also about living, seeing, acting and interacting in the 'Arab way'.
-Students will gain insight into Arabic literature, Arab history, political geography, religious traditions and practices, current issues, popular culture, culinary traditions, and many other areas.
+The Arabic Program of the Asia Institute offers its students an integrated way of studying the Arabic language and aspects of Arab culture, and of learning not only reading, writing and speaking in Arabic but also about living, seeing, acting and interacting in the 'Arab way'.
+Along the way, students will gain insight into Arabic literature, Arab history, political geography, religious traditions and practices, current issues, popular culture, culinary traditions, and many other areas.
 Students can do this by pursuing an Arabic major, or for a Diploma in Languages (Arabic) while completing a degree in another discipline, starting at the level most appropriate to their existing language skills.
 Students are encouraged to make use of language scholarship-supported study abroad opportunities to further develop their Arabic language proficiency and to gain first-hand experience of Arab culture.

 Undergraduate students can study Arabic through: